RED TINGLE

 Red tingle also have hefty and often damaged branch structures adding to their overall gnarl factor, a tree term used to describe interesting growths, deformities and injuries in trees.
 The general shape and appearance of a tree can be termed its character.
 The more unusual the appearance the greater the character.
 Red tingles have a lot of gnarl factor and character!
 The crowns are generally heavily damaged on mature trees with significant broken limbs appearing like giant bones reaching up to the sky.
 Their stringybark is a reddish colour with mature trees dotted with sometimes very large burls or other deformities on the trunk.
 This is caused by extensive lightning strikes, fungal damage, and insect attacks.
 The trees have evolved to cope with these hardships, and resilient old specimens have extensive damage from top to bottom, showing tremendous individual character and gnarl factor, some enduring beasts appearing more dead than living!

-So to sum up Old Rusty and Big Red are easily the biggest red tingles I have come across in actual wood volume and Hollow Trunk becomes the biggest in restored volume.
+So to sum up, Old Rusty and Big Red are easily the biggest red tingles I have come across in actual wood volume and Hollow Trunk becomes the biggest in restored potential volume, maybe.
 Enjoy them all!

-So to sum up Old Rusty and Big Red are easily the biggest red tingles I have come across in actual wood volume and Hollow Trunk becomes the biggest in restored volume.
+So to sum up, Old Rusty and Big Red are easily the biggest red tingles I have come across in actual wood volume and Hollow Trunk becomes the biggest in restored potential volume, maybe.
 Enjoy them all!

 The only red tingle I have come across from the past that rivals the current living red tingles is the collapsed Giant Tingle.
 This red tingle has a few historic images with vehicles in its hollow from previous decades in various states of deterioration.
 You can tell the decade the picture was taken by the type of vehicle in it!
 It was certainly gigantic and a near twin of Hollow Trunk.
 I think if its volume was restored it would've been amongst the biggest.
 I've done a rough volume estimation based on the below images.
-I have Giant Tingle as about 180 m³ in trunk volume and 10 m³ in limbs for a total restored volume of 190 m³.
-However Giant Tingle's trunk at 15 m is snapped off, it may have continued for many metres, potentially adding tens of cubic metres in trunk and limb volume, possibly matching Hollow Trunk and at least reaching 200 m³ in total volume!
+I have Giant Tingle as about 180 m³ in trunk volume and 10 m³ in limbs for a restored potential total volume of 190 m³.
+However Giant Tingle's trunk at 15 m is snapped off, it may have continued for many metres, potentially adding tens of cubic metres in trunk and limb volume.
+However, just like with Hollow Trunk, there's too much speculation involved in restoring a potential total volume, although, if pushed I would be confident both had the potential to reach 200 m³ in total volume.

 This image of Giant Tingle from 1963 shows almost the whole tree visible, the only full view I could find.
 As can be seen it's even more hollow than Hollow Trunk!
 The main trunk is snapped off at around 15 m in height where it looks around 2 m in width, about the same dimensions as Hollow Trunk.
 It was slightly smaller at the base becoming slightly wider above 5 m where I record both trees at 3.3 m in width.
 Image is produced with permission from the State Library of Western Australia.